-The purpose of a target is to put pressure on the operations and strategy of Org.
-To achieve targets, Org must overcome risks, exploit opportunities, negotiate relationships, and keep its processes efficient.
-In other words, Org must become more orgtelligent.
-Output targets will increase the operational intelligence whilst outcome targets will increase strategic intellect.
+To achieve targets, we must overcome risks, exploit opportunities, negotiate relationships, and keep processes efficient.
+In other words, Org must be orgtelligent.
+Operational intelligence will increase efficiency in performance, whilst effectiveness in strategy will increase organisational relevance.

-Efficiency drives output targets.
-The more one understands organisational processes, the more efficient it becomes.
+Efficiency drives outputs.
+The more one understands organisational processes, the more efficient they will become.
 Output targets assesses the efficiency of process flow.
-Contrariwise, effectiveness drive outcome targets.
-We can only measure the effect that an output has on its environment if the environment is predictable.
-This is never the case, which makes the drafting of an outcome target extremely difficult.
+Contrariwise, effectiveness drive outcomes.
+It is difficult to measure the effect that an output has on its environment since an environment is not predictable.
+Outcome targets are thus difficult to define.

 Org achieves and maintains output targets whilst it executes outcome targets.
 Achievement is a sign that one has reached a pinnacle in performance.
 It does not end the performance.
 Rather, it sets the bar.
 Execution is final.
 It marks a clear end.
 Targets of outputs and outcomes are not the same.
 They do not measure the same thing and they do not have the same purpose.
 Outputs shows the performance of a process.
 Outcomes are a test for relevance.
 Therefore, we cannot measure and construct them in the same way.

 To set an outcome target one must set a future date in which a changed state will exist.
-E.g., "Rank number 5 in the industry by 2022.
-Exceeding this target will show strategic success beyond what we predicted."
-To rank Nr.
-5 in the industry will only mean something to Org when it happens.
+E.g., "Rank number 5 in the industry by 2022."
+Exceeding this target will show strategic success beyond what we predicted.

 What then is the difference between output and outcome targets?
 It lies in the difference between purpose and intent.
 Purpose ensures performance.
 It produces outputs.
 Output targets show the strength of a process at a specific point in time.
 Intent, on the other hand, secures relevance.
 It negotiates outcomes.
 In that their difference.